jrosebud/jrosebud.github.io/lesson01/slides/slides.md

 ##Some Website Stuff and Inspiration

 You'll learn to love HTML/CSS as much as I do.
+Here is some of my work.

 - [Rancho La Puerta](http://rancholapuerta.com)
 - [Pamperosity](http://pamperosity.com)